stouch/docs/guides/status.md

   * If no, it hard deletes the item (permanently removed from the database)

 ::: warning
 There may be conflicts when using soft-delete alongside unique columns.
 This is because soft-deleting is a Directus construct, while `unique` columns are enforced at the database level.
 Therefore if you soft-delete an item with a _unique_ field, you will get an error if you try to add that value again.
-The solution would be to remove the unique constraint, or change your status options to _hard_ delete instead.
+The solution would be to remove the unique constraint, or do one of the following:

+* Set the `soft_delete` setting to `false` so that it is just another "normal" status option.
+* Remove the deleted status option, then simply use item red delete button for hard-deleting.
+* Delete the `status` field altogether, users with permission to delete will hard delete items.
 :::

 ## Workflow